How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Shiftwork

-If you are a shift worker, it is beneficial for you to keep the same wake and sleep rhythm for at least 14 days.
+If you are a shift worker, it is beneficial to maintain the same wake-sleep rhythm for at least 14 days.
 Consistency is vital because it helps your body to adjust.

 The rules about the lights stay valid: